oduprogrammer16/cs532-s16/README.md

-# Work For CS432 Introduction to Web Science
+# Course Work for CS432 Introduction to Web Science (Spring 2016)

 ## Comments